 From direct action 101 trainings to sessions on advanced tactics, Kelly has led direct action workshops for young people, social justice groups and other intergenerational audiences.
 Kelly also leads workshops at elementary and high schools in Chicago that focus on Indigenous struggles, campaigns to free people from prison, and transformative justice.

-Kelly was the first direct action trainer to join youth organizers at Standing Rock in the spring of 2016.
+Kelly was one of the first direct action trainers to join youth organizers at Standing Rock in the spring of 2016.
 She returned twice more, training dozens of people in various protest tactics over the course of those visits.
 Kelly’s work on Indigenous protest and solidarity was offered by Native organizers as recommended reading to allies headed to Standing Rock in the fall of 2016.

 Kelly has also co-organized and led a number of successful grassroots funding efforts, including #FreedomDay (2019), which raised sufficient funds to free 22 migrants from ICE detention.

 Kelly’s work helped serve as inspiration for the Free Street Theatre’s 2017 production, Checkmate where two blockades that she co-organized, and the victory that one of those blockades helped generate, were dramatized from her perspective.